-1 Completion criteria based on the minimum biodiversity and landscape function (critical threshold as described by Tongway & Hindley (2003) based on three successive years of monitoring data) at which a landform is self-sustaining (Beyond the critical threshold, the ecosystem becomes increasingly more self-sustaining and able to survive stress and disturbance, both natural and human induced the ecosystem becomes increasingly more self-sustaining and able to survive stress and disturbance, both natural and human induced the ecosystem becomes increasingly more self-sustaining and able to survive stress and disturbance, both natural and human induced (Tongway, & Hindley 2003).
+&lt;sup>1 Completion criteria based on the minimum biodiversity and landscape function (critical threshold as described by Tongway & Hindley (2003) based on three successive years of monitoring data) at which a landform is self-sustaining (Beyond the critical threshold, the ecosystem becomes increasingly more self-sustaining and able to survive stress and disturbance, both natural and human induced the ecosystem becomes increasingly more self-sustaining and able to survive stress and disturbance, both natural and human induced (Tongway, & Hindley 2003).
 Will be compared against analogue site/s to ensure target biodiversity values are representative of the natural environment and consistent with the Westonia Common.
 Rehabilitation will be conducted using best practices for the site and will aim to achieve higher values than the minimum targets/ threshold specified.

-2 Completion criteria targets for weed coverage better than those that are based on published literature which suggests that weed cover (non-naturalised weeds) exceeding 40% impedes native vegetation growth.
+&lt;sup>2 Completion criteria targets for weed coverage better than those that are based on published literature which suggests that weed cover (non-naturalised weeds) exceeding 40% impedes native vegetation growth.
 The target has been set at lower threshold to ensure weeds identified/ managed before native vegetation impacts occur